Happy. Healthy. Resilient. Thriving.

 Contextual

 Young people learn, grow, and play in families, schools, and communities.
-Understanding relationships is critical for supporting and structuring these contexts so they foster resilience in autistic youth.
+Understanding relationships is critical for supporting and structuring these contexts so they foster resilience in neurodiverse youth.

-We partner with stakeholders to understand lived experience, set our research agenda, and utilize research to facilitate positive development.
-This process has led to projects on family mealtimes, sex education, and the transition to adulthood.
+We partner with community members to understand lived experience, set our research agenda, and utilize research to facilitate positive development.
+This process has led to projects on parent support groups, family mealtimes, sex education, and the transition to adulthood.

 Applied